Nature and romance - from Lohr to Gemünden

 Marketplace Gemünden a.
 Main

-The three-river town was first mentioned in documents in 1243.
+The Three Rivers City was first mentioned in documents in 1243.
 The old town centre around the market square was comprehensively and carefully renovated and rebuilt in the 1980s.
 Towards the end of the Second World War, Gemünden am Main was the most heavily damaged small town in Bavaria.
-The parish church of St Peter and St Paul was reconstructed between 1948 and 1950.
+The parish church of St Peter and Paul was reconstructed between 1948 and 1950.
 Today, the market square is once again characterised by the late Gothic parish church, half-timbered facades and the town hall.

 Not far from the market square is an important and rare example of civic horticulture: the Ronkarzgarten.
 It was built between 1830 and 1845 with red sandstone retaining walls by Heinrich Ronkarz and has been a listed building since 1989.
 It is divided into a 40 metre high staircase, three terraces and the outer castle garden.